 - Web Engineering: web-application development, data-mining, management applications, financial applications and machine learning.

-Director of Computer and Software Engineering: A/Prof Philip Leong
+Director of Computer and Software Engineering: Prof Philip Leong

 The Computer Engineering Lab develops novel hardware and software techniques to solve computationally intensive problems.
 Research areas include reconfigurable computing, FPGA architectures, parallel processing and financial engineering.

 Integrated circuit design - analogue and mixed mode, low power VLSI, neuromorphic engineering, modelling of biological visual and auditory pathways in software and silicon, smart sensors.Audio research, augmented and virtual reality (3D) audio, human sound localisation, acoustics of listening spaces, multi-channel (64) loudspeaker playback, video and audio communication over wired and wireless/mobile network

 The Image Processing group encompasses diverse applications in signals and systems with particular emphasis on image processing.